Menu

 Delft offers a variety of shopping options, but one of the most sought-after treasures is Blue Delft china.
 Royal Delft, also known as De Porceleyne Fles, stands as a hallmark of the city’s rich ceramic heritage.
 This renowned factory not only showcases the art of Delftware but also offers visitors the opportunity to purchase authentic pieces of the iconic blue-and-white pottery.
 It’s a must-visit for those wanting to take a piece of Delft’s craftsmanship home.

-As we explored the city, we made sure to visit a range of restaurants, cafes, and bars to sample the local cuisine and brews.
+As we explored the city, we visited a range of restaurants, cafes, and bars to sample the local cuisine and beers.
 The vibrant atmosphere was heightened by the gorgeous spring weather, which seemed to invite everyone to enjoy the outdoors.
-The streets were alive with the sounds of laughter and conversation as locals gathered in groups, sharing drinks and meals.
+The streets were alive with laughter and conversation as locals gathered in groups, sharing drinks and meals.
 It’s clear that socializing over food and drink is a cherished tradition in Delft, and we couldn’t help but join in the lively spirit of the city.
 Whether at a cozy cafe by the canal or a bustling outdoor terrace, the sense of community and warmth was palpable, making the experience all the more enjoyable.

 Where to Stay in Delft, Netherlands

 There is a wonderful collection of hotels and vacation rentals in Delft.
-We only came for a day’s visit, so we can’t speak about where to stay.
+We were only in for a day, so we can’t comment on where to stay.
 We will plan an overnight next time.
 Below are links to Expedia, VRBO, and Booking.com to look at options.
 Make sure to look at recent reviews carefully.
 There are also camping and hostels available in the area.

-Of course, you are not far from many of the major cities of the Netherlands.
+Of course, you are not far from many of the Netherlands’ major cities.
 Amsterdam is about a 50-minute drive, Rotterdam is about a 20-minute drive, and The Hague is about a 16-minute drive.
-All have extensive and beautiful accommodations to enjoy.
+All offer extensive and beautiful accommodations.
 Click any of the links above and change the city you are viewing.

 Want to download a free city map?
-Click here, courtesy of the Delft, Netherlands Tourist Office.
+Click here, courtesy of the Delft Tourist Office, the Netherlands.

 Getting to Delft, Netherlands

-- Get to Delft by train, tram, or bus from anywhere within the Netherlands.
+• Reach Delft by train, tram, or bus from anywhere in the Netherlands.
 You can buy a single-use ticket at the station, or you’ll need an OV chip card, which allows you to charge as you go.

-- You can drive yourself, which is what we did.
-The roads and signage in the Netherlands are excellent, and we found parking easily on the street.
+• You can drive yourself, as we did.
+The roads and signage in the Netherlands are excellent, and we found street parking easily.
 Pay parking lots are also available.

-- A visit to Delft is one of the most popular tour companies’ options, especially from Amsterdam.
+• A visit to Delft is one of the most popular options for tour companies, especially from Amsterdam.
 In a day, you can join a small group tour and discover the best of The Hague, Rotterdam, and Delft.

 What is the Weather like in Delft?